-For credit card payment or domestic bank transfer converted to your own currency, we use Flywire, which will incur an additional transaction fee of 1.5%.
+For credit card payment, we use Flywire, which will incur an additional transaction fee of 1.5%.
 By paying for a deposit or full amount, you confirm that you have read, understand and agree to these Terms and Conditions.

 Is the website price final?